shiv213/shiv213.github.io/posts/building-a-fingerboard-fingerforge.md

   - post
   - diy
 ---
 Getting serious about climbing this summer led a climbing buddy and me to try and make our own [Beastmaker](https://www.beastmaker.co.uk/collections/fingerboards) fingerboard on a budget.
 Made this using outdoor pressure-treated 2x6 board and a router + circular saw.
 The FingerForge logo was etched on by placing the whole board into a [Glowforge](https://glowforge.com/).
+See the images below for more details.

 ![](/static/img/img_4697.jpg)